Professional edition active

 • Heatstroke differs from heat exhaustion by the presence of CNS dysfunction and temperature > 40° C.

-• If the diagnosis of heatstroke is not obvious in febrile, obtunded patients, consider a wide variety of other disorders, such as infection, intoxication, thyroid storm, stroke, seizures (interictal), neuroleptic malignant syndrome, and serotonin syndrome.
+• If the diagnosis of heatstroke is not obvious in febrile, obtunded patients or the core temperature < 40°, consider a wide variety of other disorders, such as infection, intoxication, thyroid storm, stroke, seizures (interictal), neuroleptic malignant syndrome, and serotonin syndrome.

 • Rapid recognition of heatstroke and effective, aggressive cooling are extremely important.

-• Use cool water immersion or evaporative cooling to rapidly cool the patient.
+• Preferentially use ice water or cold water immersion cooling to rapidly cool the patient.

 • Patients will require intensive care monitoring with aggressive supportive care.